jcarterlab/East-Asian-Authoritarianism/README.md

 # East-Asian-Authoritarianism?
 A sentiment analysis of tweets containing nine anti-authority words between Anglosphere and Sinosphere Twitter users.

+It finds that Sinic country Twitter users demonstrate significantly less positive sentiment.
+This could represent the differing influence of Confucian verses European enlightenment values or an increasingly contentious chasm between older and younger, more pro-democracy orientated generations in East Asia.

 The report can be found [here.](East-Asian-Authoritarianism.md)